 - Coronary bypass surgery.
 If severely blocked arteries are contributing to your heart failure, your doctor may recommend coronary artery bypass surgery.
 In this procedure, blood vessels from your leg, arm or chest bypass a blocked artery in your heart to allow blood to flow through your heart more freely.

 - Heart valve repair or replacement.
 If a faulty heart valve causes your heart failure, your doctor may recommend repairing or replacing the valve.
 The surgeon can modify the original valve (valvuloplasty) to eliminate backward blood flow.
-Surgeons also can repair the valve by reconnecting valve leaflets or by removing excess valve tissue so that the leaflets can close tightly.
+Surgeons can also repair the valve by reconnecting valve leaflets or by removing excess valve tissue so that the leaflets can close tightly.
 Sometimes repairing the valve includes tightening or replacing the ring around the valve (annuloplasty).
+Certain types of heart valve repair can now be done without open heart surgery, using either minimally invasive surgery or cardiac catheterization techniques.
 Valve replacement is done when valve repair isn't possible.
 In valve replacement surgery, the damaged valve is replaced by an artificial (prosthetic) valve.

 - Implantable cardioverter-defibrillators (ICDs).
 An ICD is a device similar to a pacemaker.
 It's implanted under the skin in your chest with wires leading through your veins and into your heart.
 The ICD monitors the heart rhythm.
 If the heart starts beating at a dangerous rhythm, or if your heart stops, the ICD tries to pace your heart or shock it back into normal rhythm.
 An ICD can also function as a pacemaker and speed your heart up if it is going too slow.